ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

 -   [Bioconductor](https://www.bioconductor.org) is a repository that
     focuses on R packages for biological assays.
-They host packages for analysis of microarrays, RNA-seq, ATAC-seq, scRNA-seq, amongst many more.
+They host packages for analysis of microarrays, RNA-seq, ATAC-seq, scRNA-seq, among many more.

 ## Working with Data

 A major reason many use R is to analyze data in a reproducible manner.
+In that case, we need to be able to save data and also read in data from other sources.
 We can read in data through several means.

 ### Reading in data